-- Link: Allbirds
+- Link: Get some Allbirds

 The colors are neutral and practical.
 There’s nothing flashy about them.
 You can wear them with pretty much any outfit.
 And the heel is thick with plenty of cushion.